 Xiaofeng Wang 王小枫(2013). 中西文字并排设计 [Chinese & Latin typography].
 Dalian, China: Dalian University of Technology Press.

-This article introduces and discusses a comparative descriptive framework for Chinese–English bilingual typography.
+Abstract This article introduces and discusses a comparative descriptive framework for Chinese–English bilingual typography.
 Using representative examples of Chinese–English typography from Hong Kong as case studies, a comparative descriptive framework that systematically describes and compares typographic attributes of the Chinese and English languages has been developed.
 Drawing from linguistics as well as typography theory, this comparative descriptive framework provides an important theoretical basis for the study of multilingual typography.
 The framework may be used to describe all possible situations in which the two languages coexist, breaking down each attribute and putting them into meaningful groupings.
 The framework consists of 76 attribute comparisons organised in two main classes (graphic and spatial) and 11 sub-groupings.

 Typography can be thought of as a ‘metalanguage’ – a visual language that encodes verbal language itself.
 The term ‘verbal–graphic language’ (Twyman 1979) refers to this conception of typography.
 One could argue that any instance of typography is already ‘bilingual’, in the sense that verbal and visual languages are combined to form an integrated whole.
 When two or more verbal languages are represented in typographic communication, the interaction between the visual and the verbal is amplified (figure 1).
 A variety of complex issues arise on syntactic, semantic as well as pragmatic levels (Morris 1971).